 • The Safety Manager will develop and maintain a Training Manual for on-going and refresher training and testing of employees.
 The manual will contain training course content, curriculum, lesson plans, testing requirements, etc. On-going/refresher training and testing sessions will be conducted monthly on training areas specified by Rule 14-90 and each session will cover one or more training areas.
-The drivers will be required to attend the subject sessions so that each driver receives training and testing activities will also be recorded and retained in files.
+The drivers will be required to attend the subject sessions so that each driver receives training and testing in all areas specified by Rule 14-90 at least once every three years.
+All training and testing activities will also be recorded and retained in files.
 An 80% minimum passing score is required for driver testing in all areas prescribed by 14-90.
 Each of the 14-90 administered tests will include 10 questions per training module.